Flying Discs, Teams, and Games Without Referees: Ultimate is Played Here!

 What do the University of Oregon, University of Alabama, Baylor University, and University of Notre Dame have in common besides being in the top twenty ranking for college football?
 They all also have highly competitive Ultimate Clubs for both men and women.
 In fact, most colleges, small and large, around the country have Ultimate teams that compete against each other in leagues and tournaments.

 Ultimate is played on a field comparable to a narrow football field.
 There are seven people on the field during play.
 There are no referees in an Ultimate game, so players call their own fouls and learn to work out any disputes themselves.
 Players learn fair play, good sportsmanship, and a great sense of personal responsibility, which is called the “spirit” of the game.
 This links in beautifully to our Montessori inspired philosophy of educating children to be responsible, respectful and independent—especially in the way of conflict resolution.

-Eton Phoenix Ultimate has a 3rd grade team, two 4th/5th grade teams, and a Middle School (6th-8th) team.
-The 3rd grade team and the 4th/5th grade team compete in Disc Northwest’s Elementary School league. the Middle School team (6th, 7th and 8th grade), competes in Disc Northwest’s Middle School league.
+Eton Phoenix Ultimate has a 3rd grade team, a 4th/5th grade team, and a Middle School (6th-8th) team.
 The teams are coached by Eton’s teachers and staff.

 Come out and support the Eton Phoenix!
-The schedules for games are posted on our Ultimate calendar.
-Also, please take a moment and view our slideshows with photos from last year's games.
+The schedules for practices and games are posted on our Ultimate calendar.

 We love that you are on the sidelines taking snapshots during the game.
 If you are willing to share your talent with us, we would greatly appreciate receiving copies of your photos to share via our website.
 Sharing is as easy as clicking the button below and then uploading the photos to our secure SmugMug account.